 To protect the safety and well-being of our students, faculty, and staff, the university has established a COVID-19 reporting hotline for members of the campus to report COVID-19 positive results or possible exposure confidently.
-Students, faculty, and staff can call (310) 243-2076 to report their case.
-The COVID-19 reporting hotline will be answered by a representative from Human Resources (HR) to collect the appropriate information from 9:00 a.m. to 5:00 p.m., Monday through Friday.
-Calls received after hours will be returned the following business day.
-All information will be kept confidential.
+Students, faculty, and staff can call (310) 243-2076 to report their case or close contact exposure.
+The COVID-19 reporting hotline will be answered by a representative from Human Resources (HR) to collect the appropriate information from 8:00 a.m. to 5:00 p.m., Monday through